 Graham Cocksworth is Rockflow's Lead Geologist.
 Graham has particular expertise in reservoir evaluation and uncertainty analysis and has been responsible for a large number of asset evaluations and technical due diligence investigations of petroleum assets for potential sale or acquisition.
 Graham has twenty two years of global industry experience gained with Shell, EOG Resources and Gaffney Cline and Associates.
 He has a broad-based technical and commercial background with experience at all stages of field-life, from exploration to brownfield re-developments, including direct involvement in drilling operations.
 He has worked with oil and gas in clastic and carbonate reservoirs located onshore, offshore and in deep water basins around the world.
 Graham holds a PhD in Earth Sciences and MA in Natural Sciences from the University of Cambridge.

 Gavin is Rockflow's project manager for Field Development Planning and asset operations.
 Gavin has expertise in concept screening - assessment - selection activities in combination with strong asset management and operations management skills.
 Gavin is experienced in all aspects of field development planning, reserves evaluation, reservoir monitoring, production optimisation, drilling, completion, testing and workover operations.
-Gavin has twenty six years engineering experience; six years as a mechanical/plant engineer followed by nineteen years of international Petroleum Engineering experience with a major service company, major and minor operators and consultancy, in both a technical and senior management capacity.
+Gavin has twenty eight years engineering experience; six years as a mechanical/plant engineer followed by twenty one years of international Petroleum Engineering experience with a major service company, major and minor operators and consultancy, in both a technical and senior management capacity.
 Gavin has managed large technical and operations groups and has onshore and offshore experience in the Middle East, USA, Europe, Russia & FSU, Africa and the UK.

 Gavin Holds an HND in Mechanical Engineering, A BEng in Mineral Resource Engineering and an MSc in Petroleum Engineering from Imperial College London.